 Some Representations and Offerings for these saints

-These Orishas, Bromú and Brosiá, habitan in some red jars which contain snails and stones.
-His necklace is made with red beads, it ends with a black and a white bead.
+These Orishas, Bromú and BrosiáThey live in red jars containing snails and stones.
+Their necklace is made with red beads, which ends with a black bead and a white one.

 Various animals such as the white rooster, the pigeon and the guinea fowl are sacrificed in his name.
 You can offer flowers, candles, coconuts and other fresh fruits, dates being your favorite.